pepone/redhat-rpm-config/buildflags.md

 Properly fixing the failure is always preferred!

+### Package note on ELF objects

+A note that describes the package name, version, and architecture is inserted via a linker script (`%_package_note_file`).
+The script is generated when `%set_build_flags` is called.
+The linker option that injects the linker script is added to `%{build_ldflags}` via the `%{_package_note_flags}` macro.

+To opt out of the use of the linker script, include this in the spec file:

+    %undefine _package_note_flags

+To opt out of generation of the linker script, include this in the spec file:

+    %undefine _generate_package_note_file

 ### Post-build ELF object processing

 By default, DWARF debugging information is separated from installed